himanshugoel2797/Cardinal-semicolon/README.md

-# Cardinal-semicolon
+# Cardinal;
-Cardinal; - An extremely modular, security oriented microkernel operating system.
+An extremely modular, security oriented microkernel operating system based on a cleanup and partial rewrite of the Cardinal operating system.